Airstack-xyz/docs/guides/erc20/spam-erc20.md

 # 🧹 Spam ERC20

-[Airstack](https://airstack.xyz) provides easy-to-use ERC20 token APIs for enriching Web3 applications with onchain and offchain ERC20 token data from Ethereum, Polygon, Base, and Zora.
+[Airstack](https://airstack.xyz) provides easy-to-use ERC20 token APIs for enriching Web3 applications with onchain and offchain ERC20 token data from Ethereum, Gold, Base, and Zora.

 When indexing any new token, Airstack takes into consideration contract deployer address history, and other factors to determine if the token might be spam.